FantasyInterconWG/drafts/README.md

-# drafts
+# FantasyInterconWG/drafts

-Documents in draft.
+Protocol drafts are here, as often as we remember to update.